pyOpenSci/python-package-guide/tutorials/pyproject-toml.md

 <!-- TODO:Friends - As you are reviewing ...as a beginner is this TLDR too technical when you have no idea what the elements in it are? or is it a nice summary? -->

-:::{dropdown} Click for Lesson highlights TL&DR
+:::{dropdown} Click for lesson highlights
 :color: secondary
 :icon: unlock